Luke2464/Luke2464/README.md

 - 👋 Hi, I’m @Luke2464
 - 👀 I’m interested in Python, html, css
-- 🌱 I’m currently learning Java, vb.NET
+- 🌱 I’m currently learning JavaScript, PHP, SQL
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me (do not)
 - ⚡ Fun fact: no